How to Burn Multiple Movies on One DVD with a Menu at Once

 DVD encoded with MPEG2 can't set the bitrate under 3000kbps.
 Otherwise, the DVD quality will be very poor with a significant amount of artifacts (especially the movies that have many explosions, action scenes).

-4) AC3 VS MP2, Which One to Choose?
+4) AC3 VS MP2, Which one to choose?

 Most commercial DVDs have AC3 as an audio stream choice, because: